What is Cellulose and are all forms of Cellulose the same?

 Cellulose is the substance that makes up most of a plant’s cell walls.
-Since it is made by all plants, it is probably the most abundant organic compound on Earth.
-Cellulose is a biodegradable polysaccharide.
+Since it is made by all plants, it is probably the most abundant organic (carbon-containing) compound on Earth.
+Cellulose is a polysaccharide.
 A polysaccharide is a type of carbohydrate.

 Micro-crystalline Cellulose – is a white powder product, a refined form of cellulose usually made from wood pulp.
 Micro-crystalline cellulose is commonly used in cosmetics as a plastic-free exfoliant.
 In other industries, it’s used a filler or bulking agent.
 This form of cellulose is not suitable for making a flexible transparent film from which glitter can be manufactured.

 Celluloid is generally considered the first synthetic thermoplastic, becoming commercially available in the 1860’s.
 It was the first picture or photographic film, however, it was found to be highly flammable and as a result very dangerous.

 Cellulose Acetate or Cellulose Triacetate is also more commonly known as Acetate.
 It is made by reacting cellulose with acetic anhydride to produce a new substance, Cellulose Acetate.
 It was developed as a safer alternative to Celluloid and became commercially available in the 1920’s.
 Cellulose Acetate is industrial and home compostable, BUT, it does not biodegrade in the natural environment and is also a synthetic thermoplastic.